Career Counseling, Development and Transition

-I know what employers are looking for, how to create an outstanding resume, how to launch your own personal “marketing campaign”, and how the job market has changed.
+I know what employers are looking for, how to create outstanding "marketing" materials (i.e. resume, cover letter, LinkedIn profile, business card, "elevator pitch," etc.), how to launch your own personal “marketing campaign”, and how the job market has changed.
 I will place special emphasis on keeping you motivated and productive.
 I look forward to working closely with you on this oftentimes scary, but ultimately manageable journey.

-Books with valuable job hunting strategies and tips include: "How to Land Your Dream Job" by Jeffrey J. Fox; "Guerilla Marketing for Job Hunters" by Joy C. Levinson and David E. Perry; The Unwritten Rules of the Highly Effective Job Search" by Orville Peterson, and "The Brazen Careerist" by Penelope Trunk (which also covers career choice and tips for success at your job).
-You should plan on reading at least two of these, as all of them contain valuable and different insights and strategies.
+Two books with valuable job hunting strategies and tips are: "How to Land Your Dream Job" by Jeffrey J. Fox; and "The Brazen Careerist" by Penelope Trunk (which also covers career choice and tips for success at your job).

 You should also definitely check out Career Coach Forum on LinkedIn periodically, as there are frequent posts on all kinds of career related issues, most of them smart and insightful.